Frequently Asked Questions

 •an assessment of the examinee's emotional state

-•technical questions to evaluation the examinee's response capabilities
+•medical information about the examinee's physical condition•technical questions to evaluation the examinee's response capabilities

 •factual analysis of the case information